 Finally, a 2020 study showed that thigh lift improved thigh appearance as well as the psychological and social aspects of life in patients who had massive weight loss.

 Are you planning to get rid of the sagging skin in your thighs?
-Do you want your thighs to achieve smoother, younger-looking skin with natural results?
+Do you want your thighs to achieve smoother skin with natural results?
 Schedule a consultation with one of our highly experienced surgeons now to know your treatment options.

 What happens during a Thigh Lift?

-Intravenous sedation and general anesthesia are administered during the procedure to prevent any discomfort.
+Intravenous sedation and general anaesthesia are administered during the procedure to prevent any discomfort.
 Depending on your condition and desired cosmetic results, your surgeon will perform the following incision techniques in your thighs:

 - Inner thigh lift incision: Your surgeon creates an incision starting from your groin and around the back of your thigh.